sonic-net/SONiC/doc/snmp/snmp_ciscobgp4mib.md

 ### Future work
 SONiC uses snmpd implementation for Bgp4MIB(1.3.6.1.2.1.15).
 This implemenation uses bgpd as a subagent for this MIB tree.
 This implementation cannot be extended for multi-asic platform where multiple bgpd exists.
 Multiple entries exist within Bgp4MIB and is currently not supported for multi-asic platform.
-Bgp4MIB In order to support this MIB, bgpmond can be extended in future, to add the required data in STATE_DB which can be retrieved by snmp_ax_impl.
+Bgp4MIB In order to support this MIB, bgpmon can be extended in future, to add the required data in STATE_DB which can be retrieved by snmp_ax_impl.